mandalkishor/Quiz-Game/README.md

 6. **Weather Widgets:** WeatherNow offers customizable widgets that can be placed on the user's home screen, providing quick access to weather information without having to open the app.

-7. **Weather History:** WeatherNow keeps track of past weather data, allowing users to review historical weather conditions for reference or analysis.

-8. **Accessibility:** WeatherNow is designed to be accessible to all users, with features such as voice command integration and compatibility with screen readers for visually impaired users.

-**Target Audience:**
-WeatherNow caters to a diverse audience, including travelers, outdoor enthusiasts, commuters, event planners, and anyone who relies on accurate weather information for their daily activities.

-**Platform:**
-WeatherNow is available for both Android and iOS devices, ensuring compatibility with a wide range of smartphones and tablets.

-**Mission Statement:**
-At WeatherNow, our mission is to empower users with the weather information they need to make informed decisions and stay safe in any weather condition.
-We strive to deliver a user-friendly experience that exceeds expectations and helps users navigate the elements with confidence.